A MATCH MADE IN SAFETY

+The DTF printing process involves the curing of powder, which can potentially release fumes or particles into the air of your workspace.
+To mitigate risks associated with these fumes, it's essential to have a proper ventilation system in place.
 Now, because the powder is so fine that particles can float on the air.
 Any sort of respirator or a standard face mask will work just fine to keep these particles out of your lungs.
 There’s a very specific reason we keep telling people to not use the DTF powder around their machines.
 It is an adhesive and will clog your ink lines if it gets into them.
 It’s the same concept with your lungs.
-I do not recommend having to cough up DTF powder (it is not fun).

 Steven De Hoff